 We operate facilities in more than 50 countries.
-Our non-U.S. operations accounted for approximately 49% and 49% of our revenues from operations during the years ended December 31, 2012 and 2011, respectively.
-Not included in the foregoing percentages are significant levels of our revenues recorded in the U.S. that are sourced from projects on foreign oilfields.
+Our non-U.S. operations accounted for approximately 53% and 49% of our revenue from operations during the years ended December 31, 2013 and 2012, respectively.
+Not included in the foregoing percentages are significant levels of our revenue recorded in the U.S. that are sourced from projects on foreign oilfields.

-While we are subject to fluctuations and changes in currency exchange rates relating to our international operations, we attempt to limit our exposure to foreign currency fluctuations by limiting the amount in which our contracts are denominated in a currency other than the U.S. dollar to an amount generally equal to the expenses expected to be incurred in such foreign currency.
-However, the ultimate decision as to the proportion of the foreign currency component within a contract usually resides with our clients.
-Consequently, we are not always able to eliminate our foreign currency exposure.
+While we are subject to fluctuations and changes in currency exchange rates relating to our international operations, we attempt to limit our exposure to foreign currency fluctuations by limiting the amount in which our foreign contracts are denominated in a currency other than the U.S. dollar to an amount generally equal to the expenses expected to be incurred in such foreign currency.
+However, the ultimate decision as to the proportion of the foreign currency exposure.
 We have not historically engaged in and are not currently engaged in any significant hedging or currency trading transactions designed to compensate for adverse currency fluctuations.